Spring Flooding

 Municipal Boat Launches

-Boaters and waterfront residents are urged to exercise caution when launching and navigating local waterways, as submerged debris may still be present and strong currents can impact navigation.
-Please be mindful of private property and respect speed limits to reduce boat wake.
+During spring flooding, boaters and waterfront residents are urged to exercise caution when launching and navigating local waterways, as submerged debris may still be present and strong currents can impact navigation.
+It is also important to respect speed limits to reduce boat wake and prevent property damage.

 Curbside Waste Collection